Oklahoma State vs. Kansas NCAA Football Odds, Plays and Insights | October 30, 2021

 Kansas Stats and Trends

+- Thus far this year Kansas has one win against the spread.

-- The Jayhawks have covered the spread once this year when underdogs by 30.5 points or more (in two chances).
+- The Jayhawks have been underdogs by 30.5 points or more two times this year and covered the spread once.

-- Kansas' games this year have gone over the point total four times in six opportunities (66.7%).
+- Kansas' games this year have gone over the total in four out of six opportunities (66.7%).

-- The Jayhawks average 17.6 points per game, comparable to the 20.1 the Cowboys allow.
+- The Jayhawks score 17.6 points per game, comparable to the 20.1 the Cowboys allow.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.